weihoran/Cloud-Native-Map/CN_practices_tools.md

 ---

-## Containerization
+## Container Construction

-Containerization is the process of packaging applications with their dependencies into isolated units called containers, which can run consistently across different computing environments.
+This domain focuses on the creation and building of container images.
+It involves packaging applications along with all necessary dependencies into a container image that can be consistently deployed across various environments.

 ### Specific Practices

-#### Container Image
+#### Minimize Base Image

-A lightweight, standalone, executable package that includes everything needed to run a piece of software, ensuring consistency across environments.
+Start with lightweight base images to reduce image size and minimize vulnerabilities.

-- **Quality Attributes:** PO; MA
+- **Quality Attributes:** Performance Efficiency
 - **Commonly Adopted Tools:**
+  - Alpine Linux
+  - Distroless Images

+#### Multi-Stage Build

+Separate build-time and runtime dependencies to create smaller, more secure images.

+- **Quality Attributes:** Maintainability
+- **Commonly Adopted Tools:**
   - Docker
-  - Buildah
+  - BuildKit
   - Kaniko
-  - Podman

-#### Container Runtime

-Software that executes containers and manages container images on a node, facilitating container operations.
+#### Image Versioning and Tagging

+Use meaningful tags to track and manage image versions effectively.

-- **Quality Attributes:** SC; PE
+- **Quality Attributes:** Reliability; Maintainability
 - **Commonly Adopted Tools:**
-  - containerd
-  - CRI-O
-  - Docker Engine
+  - Docker Hub
+  - Harbor
-  - runc
+  - Amazon ECR

+## Container Management

+This domain focuses on the management practices of container images.

 #### Container Registry